 Medical assistant roles in different states

 Some states, like California, require medical assistants to take special training before giving injections or medication.
 Other states choose to list what medical assistants cannot do in a clinical setting.
-For example, medical assistants in Montana can’t perform invasive procedures (surgeries) unless they have direct supervision from a doctor.

 Where to Find Medical Assistants